romainl/Apprentice/README.md

 If you like what you see and want to make Apprentice your default colorscheme, add this line to your `~/.vimrc`:

     colorscheme apprentice

+---

+If light colorschemes are more your thing, [Disciple](https://github.com/romainl/Disciple) is the negative version of Apprentice.